ericwd/ericwd.github.io/_pages/synth.md

 # Resources

-- Visit the [Eric Synths](https://www.ericasynths.lv/shop/diy-kits-1/) product pages to see available modules.
+- Visit the [Erica Synths](https://www.ericasynths.lv/shop/diy-kits-1/) product pages to see available modules.
 They have details manuals with schematics available for free.
-- Watch [Mortiz Klein's](https://www.youtube.com/@MoritzKlein0) Youtube channel for a treasure trove of DIY synth pedagogy.
+- Watch [Moritz Klein's](https://www.youtube.com/@MoritzKlein0) Youtube channel for a treasure trove of DIY synth pedagogy.
 - Watch [LOOK MUM NO COMPUTER's](https://www.youtube.com/@LOOKMUMNOCOMPUTER) Youtube channel to cultivate some, uh, *chaotic, creative energy.*